SiliconLabs/wisun-br-linux/README.md

 # Bugs and Limitations

-## Should I use CPC or plain UART?
+## Should I use CPC or Plain UART?

 CPC protocol relies on an external service (CPCd).
 So plain UART allows an easier integration for simple setups.
 However, CPC offers some features:

-  - support for SPI bus
+  - Support for SPI bus
-  - support for encrypted link with the RCP
+  - Support for encrypted link with the RCP
-  - support for Dynamic MultiProtocol (DMP).
-Thus, CPCd can share the RCP between several network stacks (ie. Bluetooth, Zigbee, OpenThread and Wi-SUN)
+  - Support for Dynamic MultiProtocol (DMP).
+Thus, CPCd can share the RCP between several network stacks (that is, Bluetooth, Zigbee, OpenThread, and Wi-SUN)

-## I cannot connect to DBus interface
+## I Cannot Connect to DBus Interface

 First of all, check you have followed the installation process.
 Especially, check you have run `ninja install`.